capocode/starter/readme.md

 # Capo Starter

-This is under heavy construction and might change at any time.
+**_Under heavy construction and might change at any time._**

+Capo has the goal of making it easy to build websites with the power of Laravel but the simplicity of modern Javascript frameworks like Next.js or Nuxt.js.

-Site can be run via server or generated to static site.
+Capo can be run as a standard server based application or as a static site generator.

 ## Getting Started